xukai92/GRAM.jl/README.md

     - To produce other plots, you need to edit `parallel_exps.jl` as below and run the same command.
         - For Figure 2, uncomment L60 and L61.
         - For Figure 7 in the appendix, uncomment L64.
-    - This script by default using 9 cores to run experiments in parall.
+    - This script by default using 9 cores to run experiments in parallel.
 If you want to use another number of cores, please change L2 of `parallel_exps.jl`.

-Our code by default logs all the trianing details in `$GRAM_DIR/logs`, for which you can view using TensorBoard.
+Our code by default logs all the training details in `$GRAM_DIR/logs`, for which you can view using TensorBoard.